 Renewing Parties

-This initiative, launched in December 2019, brings together political scientists, historians, legal scholars and political sociologists in working groups, each examining particular features of the party system, which aim to map what ails political parties and offer concrete ideas for overcoming this failure of contemporary politics.
+This initiative, launched in December 2019, brought together political scientists, historians, legal scholars and political sociologists in working groups, each examining particular features of the party system, which aimed to map what ails political parties and offer concrete ideas for overcoming this failure of contemporary politics.

 No successful democracy can thrive without a vibrant, legitimate and effective party system.
 Successful political parties usually attract support from broad coalitions.
 Such backing helps parties in office govern effectively by addressing both fundamental long-term challenges and more immediate issues voters view as urgent priorities.
 Increasingly, parties can be seen to have fallen short both in building sufficiently broad coalitions and in addressing the big questions of the day.
 These circumstances have produced two distinct trajectories: in some countries, notably including the United States, an ever-deeper and more narrow partisanship; in others, once-dominant parties come to resemble each other more and more, opening the field to formerly peripheral and intensely populist alternatives.
 Each condition brings with it vexing challenges to policy formulation that require descriptive explanation and solution-minded thinking.